 Fall festivals are a perfect family activity during October and November.
 Here are some of our favorites in Virginia Beach.

-Fall Festival Weather
+- First Landing Fall Festival

-Weekends are the perfect time to explore fall festivals with your family.
+However, weekends are the perfect time to explore fall festivals with your family.
 You might already have your favorite place to pick the perfect pumpkin at Chesapeake and Pungo farms, but there are a lot of other fun things to do that might not be on your radar.

 Local tip for fall festivals – Call before you head out to pick pumpkins to make sure the farm is open.
 Most of this depends on the weather!

-Explore the Cullipher Farms Pumpkin Patch
+Explore The Fall Festivals At Cullipher Farms Pumpkin Patch

 If you haven’t trekked out to the pumpkin patch yet this year, you still have plenty of time.
 Virginia Beach sits in the perfect location, surrounded with farms in Chesapeake, Pungo, and beyond.
 You can lug the heavy cart over those pumpkin vines as your child wanders further and further into the patch, searching for just the right pumpkin.
 But these farms are more than just pumpkins!

 Cullipher Farm has over 9 acres of pumpkins for you to choose from!
 With a wide selection of different varieties, you’ll be sure to find what you need here.
-Cullipher’s Play Area is the perfect place area with a hay mountain, slides, pedal carts, and a lot more – it will certainly keep your kids and their friends entertained for quite some time.
+Cullipher’s Play Area is the perfect place area for fall festivals with a hay mountain, slides, pedal carts, and a lot more – it will certainly keep your kids and their friends entertained for quite some time.
 Not only do they have a sunflower maze for the little guys they also have a medium level maze of cotton.
 Plus, there’s a much more difficult and longer corn maze for those who are up for the challenge.
 Their play area and mazes cost money and are open Fridays, Saturdays, and Sundays from 10:00 a.m. – 4:00 p.m.
 As you drive back home, be sure to pop by their Farm Stand to pick up fresh local produce, and perhaps have an ice cream cone for a treat.

 PC: Rachel Friesen